DS-100/sp22/lecture/lec17.md

 17.8 is a **supplementary** video, created by Paul Shao.
 It gives a great high-level overview of both the bias-variance tradeoff and regularization. **The instructors highly recommend this video.**

-**Note:** The demos in this lecture were adapted from demos that Prof. Joeys Gonzalez recorded in Spring 2020.
+**Note:** The demos in this lecture were adapted from demos that Prof. Joey Gonzalez recorded in Spring 2020.
 We decided to redo them as the originals significantly rely on sklearn's `Pipeline` object, which is not in scope this semester.
 However, these notebooks are still available to you, in case you wish to use this style of code for your own projects.
-They are in the lecture folder on DataHub named `lec17-alt-1.html` and `lec17-alt-2.html`, and you can see the HTML for [Part 1](../../resources/assets/lectures/lec17/lec17-alt-1.html) and [Part 2](../../resources/assets/lectures/lec17/lec17-alt-2.html).
+They are in the lecture folder on DataHub named `lec17-alt-1.ipynb` and `lec17-alt-2.ipynb`, and you can see the HTML for [Part 1](../../resources/assets/lectures/lec17/lec17-alt-1.html) and [Part 2](../../resources/assets/lectures/lec17/lec17-alt-2.html).

 <table>
 <colgroup>